worthington10TW/worthington10TW/_posts/2022-01-08-how-what-why.markdown

 published: true
 ---

-How I built this blog, what I used to build it, and why I decided on the tech.
+How I built this blog, what I used to build it, and why I picked this tech stack.

-[Code found here](https://github.com/worthington10tw/me){:target="_blank" rel="noreferrer"}

 <!--more-->

 Years ago I used to blog.
 I used a system that I developed called siliconpanda.
 Siliconpanda was a multi-tenant content management system, it was created so I could scratch my dev itch whilst creating something useful.
 The system allowed me to throw together a site for a client pretty quickly and supply a nice user interface for them to create their own content.
-Some would (rightfully) say that wordpress fills this gap pretty nicely, but for me I wanted an excuse to play around with new tech; the site was built with the then brand new .net core and hosted on Azure, using as many of the new services they provided that I could shoe horn in.
+Some would (rightfully) say that wordpress fills this gap pretty nicely, but for me I wanted an excuse to play around with new tech; the site was built with the then brand new `.net core` and hosted on `Azure`, using as many of the new services they provided that I could shoe horn in.

 In my evenings I would tinker; adding new features as fast as I could.
 After some time life got in the way and I was not able to give siliconpanda the support and time it needed, it soon only hosted one aging blog with stale articles.
 The cost of keeping the portal and site running with multiple databases and many services soon became a bit silly, and the constant dependabot emails became an annoyance.
-The aging tech was causing more of a headache and didn’t have much value.
+The aging tech was causing me a headache and didn’t bring much value.
 I finally said goodbye to siliconpanda by tearing down the infrastructure.

 I decided that this year I wanted to improve my writing skills and to share some of my experiences, I looked to siliconpanda again to host my new blog.
-It felt over engineered for what I wanted, .net had also moved on and the tech was dated; it would take lots of effort to bring the site up to the standard I wanted before I could even write my first post.
+It felt over engineered for what I wanted, `.net` had also moved on and the tech was dated; it would take lots of effort to bring the site up to the standard I wanted before I could even write my first post.
 This would not do.

 I set myself some principles to help me narrow my focus.
 The site should be: